laavanyebahl/Autonomous-driving-using-deep-learning-simulation/README.md

 * model.py (script used to create and train the model)
 * drive.py (script to drive the car )
 * model.h5 (a trained Keras model)
-* a report writeup file )
+* a report
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* video.mp4 (a video recording of your vehicle driving autonomously around the track )

 ## Details About Files In This Directory